How to Buy at Auction Your Step-by-Step Guide

 Preview in Person (When Possible)

-If you can visit during our preview period, do it.
-There’s something magical about seeing a piece in person — the weight, the patina, the craftsmanship you can’t fully capture in photos.
-If you can’t make it in, the online catalog is still your trusty guide.
+If you can visit during our preview period, we encourage you to do it.
+There’s something magical about seeing a piece in person — the size, the weight, the patina, the craftsmanship, and all the little details that you can’t fully capture in photos.
+If you can’t make it in, the online catalogue is still your trusty guide.

 Registration closes one hour before the live auction, but don’t leave it to the last minute.
-You’ll need to provide payment and shipping details to verify your identity.
+You’ll need to provide payment and your address to verify your identity.
 Once approved, you’re ready to bid.
-And no — registering doesn’t mean you have to buy something.
+And no, registering doesn’t mean you have to buy something.
 But it does mean you can if the urge strikes.

 Step 2: How to Place a Bid

 This is where the adrenaline kicks in.
-Whether you’re joining the auction live or leaving an absentee bid, knowing the mechanics will make the process smoother — and less like trying to figure out the rules of cricket on the fly.
+Whether you’re joining the auction live or leaving a maximum absentee bid before the auction, knowing the mechanics will make the process smoother, and less like trying to figure out the rules of the game on the fly.

-Browse the Catalog – Explore the items in detail, noting the descriptions, estimates, and photographs.
+Browse the catalogue: Explore the items in detail, noting the descriptions, estimates, and photographs.

-Absentee Bidding – Set It and Forget It
+Absentee Bidding Before the Auction Starts, Set It and Forget It

 Absentee bidding allows you to place a maximum bid on an item before the live auction begins.
 The auction platform then bids on your behalf, up to your specified maximum, to try and secure the item for you at the lowest possible price.